 Lawsuits and Disputes.
 If you are involved in a lawsuit or in a dispute, Sedgwick County may disclose health information about you in response to a court or administrative order.
 We may also disclose health information about you in response to a court or administrative order even if you are not involved in the lawsuit or dispute.
 Health information about you may be disclosed in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested or as otherwise permitted by law.

 Law Enforcement.
-Unless state law is more restrictive than HIPAA with regard to disclosure of certain records, Sedgwick County may release health information if asked to do so by law enforcement officials:
+Unless state or federal law is more restrictive than HIPAA with regard to disclosure of certain records, Sedgwick County may release health information if asked to do so by law enforcement officials:

 Coroners, Medical Examiners and Funeral Directors.
 Sedgwick County may release health information to a Coroner or Medical Examiner (e.g., to determine the cause of death).